Nicolas-M-Wong/Deep-Learning-approach-to-Noise-Filtering/README.md

 *The code contains comments in French, a following version will include the translated version of these comments in English.*

-*The full report with result explanation and research of the state of the art is also in French but here are some qucik example of expected result*
+*The full report with result explanation and research of the state of the art is also in French but here are some qucik example of the expected result*

 Result obtained using the python code: